St. Gobnait’s Feast Day, lover of bees and our favourite saint 🐝 is on 11th February and is a busy day in Ballyvourney where she founded her abbey.

 St. Gobnait is Ireland’s patron saint of bees and beekeeping.
 Did you know that bees were highly prized in medieval times and Gobnait developed a life long affinity with bees?

 St Gobnait’s story is an inspiration to all us bee lovers.
 She was born in County Clare in the 6th century and fled due to a family feud.
-An angel appeared one day and told her to head inland to find the place of her resurrection which would be marked by 9 white deer.
+An angel appeared one day and told her to head inland to find the place of her resurrection which would be marked by finding 9 white deer.
 Her journey south is marked by churches and holy wells dedicated to her.
-She was met with white deer of varying numbers but it was only when she reached Ballyvourney in County Cork that she found 9 deer grazing on the hill.
+She was found white deer of varying numbers but it was only when she reached Ballyvourney in County Cork that she found the last white deer grazing on the hill.

 In Celtic lore it was believed that the soul leaves the body as a bee or butterfly and so bees were held in high regard.
 She developed a lifelong affinity with bees and added beekeeping to her life’s work.